Oichkatzelesfrettschen/lites/README.md

 ```

 For the modernized build system in this repository you can also use
 `Makefile.new` or the provided CMake files.
-Both automatically build from
+Both build from the directory
-the directory pointed to by `SRCDIR`/`LITES_SRC_DIR` when it is present.
+specified by `SRCDIR`/`LITES_SRC_DIR`.
+Set this variable to point at the
-Set these variables to override the default location.
+legacy source tree.
 The tools recognise an
 `ARCH` variable which selects the target CPU.
 Supported values include the
 64‑bit `x86_64` and `riscv64`, 32‑bit `i686`, `arm` and `powerpc`, and the
 16‑bit `ia16`.
 The default is `ARCH=x86_64`.